the-teachingRSE-project/competencies/competencies.md

 as exemplified by the demand of an increasing amount of research funding agencies requiring openness.
 Hence an RSEs is required that has a deepened knowledge in (RC) and how to distribute software publicly(SRU, SP), the Open Science RSE.
-Open Science RSEs can help researchers navigate the technical questions that come up when practicing Open Science, such as "How do I make my code presentable?", "What do I need to do to make my software FAIR?", or "How do I sustainably work with an (international) team on a large code base?".
+Open Science RSEs can help researchers navigate the technical questions that come up when practising Open Science, such as "How do I make my code presentable?", "What do I need to do to make my software FAIR?", or "How do I sustainably work with an (international) team on a large code base?".
 Like the Data-focused RSE they have a deep understanding of RDM topics.